I initially started out creating a site about a Project Leader. My past experience involved in

 I never thought about it but a true uninterrupted flow of the cycle never really happened.
 All

-the intentions were there but after the
+the intentions were there but after the Analysis Phase, when resources were available, we

 would start the design and development to help the project and to please management, show